-In a bizarre incident, a woman was made to marry her brother at a government-organised mass wedding event to claim the gifts and money.
-The incident happened at the Laxmipur block area Mukhyamantri Samohihik Vibah Yojna scheme was organised under which 38 couples got married.
+In a similar incident in May 2024, a woman was made to marry her brother at a government-organised mass wedding event to claim gifts and money.
+The incident happened at the Laxmipur block area where the Mukhyamantri Samohihik Vibah Yojna scheme was organised and 38 couples got married.

-As per the reports, the woman was already married.
-Although, her husband used to live in a metro city where he worked.
-So the intermediaries persuaded the woman to participate in the mass wedding as a bride and get married to her brother.
-The brother-sister duo underwent all the traditions of the Hindu marriage including the saptpadi (going round the fire seven times).
-After the ceremony of the mass wedding, the duo received gifts too.
+As per the reports, the woman was already married and her husband used to work in a metro city.
+So the intermediaries persuaded the woman to participate in the mass wedding with her brother.
+The duo underwent all the traditions of the Hindu marriage including the saptpadi (going round the fire seven times).

 However, the officials sensed the foul play as they discovered that one of the women in the event was already married.
 Amit Mishra, the Block Development Officer of Laxmipur block began an investigation into the matter.
 He said that the gifts given to the accused couple will be taken back and no money will be given to them.
 He also mentioned that strict action would be taken against the accused.